 HISTORY OF THE MINNESOTA SOCIETY FOR CRIMINAL JUSTICE

-The Minnesota Society of Criminal Justice is one of only two Minnesota criminal defense lawyers specialized bar associations; and is the state’s oldest.
+The Minnesota Society of Criminal Justice is one of only two Minnesota criminal defense lawyers specialized bar associations.
 It is unique in its organization as a college, meaning that members (Minnesota Defense Attorneys only) are voted in by the then existing membership; and the total of regular members is limited (currently to fifty regular members).
 This structure enhances the groups ability to work together to bring the defense of the legal rights of people accused of crimes to a higher level.
 Another key feature of the group is its monthly meetings, and Continuing Legal Education courses.
 These help the members share information on the latest issues in criminal justice in Minnesota.

 The group and members of the group have long been associated with cutting edge legal issues advancing the cause of criminal justice in Minnesota.
-A recent example is the MSCJ Source Code Coalition (discussed elsewhere on this site).
+A recent example is the MSCJ Source Code Coalition.
 MSCJ has a long tradition of producing a well-known, annual Criminal Justice Seminar focusing on DWI defense, in other states and in recent years sited in Minnesota (see the page on this site about the most recent or upcoming MSCJ Annual DWI Seminar).
 MSCJ members over the years have been and are some of the best criminal lawyers in Minnesota, and have contributed much to the cause of justice in this state.

 The group still has a few of the original founding members, but we can see that the day is coming where that will no longer be the case.
 As a result, some of us are making an effort to begin to document the history of the Minnesota Society for Criminal Justice – here, on this page.
 Here is a listing of our past Presidents by year.
 Our Presidents are elected by the membership for a one year term of service.
 (If you are aware of any errors corrections or additions please contact the webmaster at the link below.)